Childhood and Education Journey of Leonardo DiCaprio in Timeline

 In April 2017, Leonardo DiCaprio protested against President Donald Trump's inaction on climate change by attending the People's Climate March.

-2017: Turned over gifts from Red Granite Pictures
+2017: Turned over gifts to the US government

-March 2020: Attended fundraiser for Joe Biden
+March 2020: Attended a fundraiser for Joe Biden

 In March 2020, Leonardo DiCaprio attended a fundraiser for Joe Biden at the home of Paramount Pictures executive Sherry Lansing.

-2023: Testified during trial against Prakazrel Michel
+2023: Testified during the trial against Prakazrel Michel

 In 2023, Leonardo DiCaprio testified during the trial against Prakazrel Michel, who is being accused of participating in a foreign influence campaign that was aimed at the Obama and Trump administrations.